 On February 7, 2019, Altius announced its first renewable energy royalty transaction.
-Through its recently formed subsidiary, ARR, the Corporation has entered into a transaction with Tri Global Energy, LLC ("TGE"), to gain future royalties related to a portfolio of wind energy development projects.
+Through ARR, the Corporation has entered into a transaction with Tri Global Energy, LLC ("TGE"), to gain future royalties related to a portfolio of wind energy development projects.
 The US\$30 million royalty investment into TGE will be invested in tranches as TGE achieves certain project advancement milestones.
-After an initial investment of US\$7.5 million, two subsequent tranches of investment were completed in 2019, bringing the total investment to US\$14 million by year end, with an expectation for the remaining US\$16 million to be requested and funded during 2020.
-The 360 megawatt (MW) Canyon Wind project in Texas was sold by TGE to Silverpeak Strategic Partners LP, who will arrange project finance with commercial operations expected at the end of 2021, and the 300+ MW Woodford wind project in Illinois was sold by TGE to Copenhagen Infrastructure Partners (CIP), who also have an expected commercial operations date by the end of 2021.
-The management of Altius Renewable Royalties, which came from Altius's acquisition of Great Bay Renewables Inc, in early 2019, will continue to lead the business of providing an attractive and growing source of capital to renewables developers in the U.S. and potentially internationally.
+After an initial investment of US\$7.5 million, two subsequent tranches of investment were completed in 2019, bringing the total investment to US\$13.5 million by year end, with an expectation for the remaining US\$16 million to be requested and funded during 2020.
+The 360 megawatt (MW) Canyon Wind project in Texas was sold by TGE to Silverpeak Strategic Partners LP, which will arrange project finance with commercial operations expected at the end of 2021, and the 300+ MW Woodford wind project in Illinois was sold by TGE to Copenhagen Infrastructure Partners (CIP), which also has an expected commercial operations date by the end of 2021.